Math and Stat Center - MSC

 CLS Courses: M105, M121, M132, M133, M151, M161, M165, M166, M171, M172, M181, M182, M221, M234, M273, M274, M283, & M284.

 STAT216, STAT217, & STAT332.

-Our staff is comprised of undergraduate tutors, Department of Mathematical Sciences Instructors, and Gallatin College Instructors.
+Our staff are undergraduate tutors, Department of Mathematical Sciences Instructors, and Gallatin College Instructors.
 These Instructors consist of both graduate students and teaching faculty.

-The MSC is a drop-in tutoring center supported by the student fees from the courses we tutor.
+The MSC is a drop-in tutoring center for certain eligible courses only.
 We scan student IDs to ensure students are enrolled in one of the courses listed above.

-We are sorry, but since the MSC is supported by student fees from courses we tutor, we cannot offer assistance for other courses.
+We are sorry, but the expertise of our tutors only covers that of the eligible courses listed above.
+We cannot offer assistance for other courses.